pudly/schmopera-hugo/content/articles/loc-giovanni.md

 <figcaption>Brandon Cedel (Masetto) and Ying Fang (Zerlina) in Don Giovanni, Lyric Opera of Chicago, 2019.
 Photo: Kyle Flubacker.</figcaption>
 </figure>

-Holding the center of the drama, [Lucas Meacham](/talking-with-singers-lucas-meachem/)'s Don Giovanni is strongly-sung with a finely-wrought interpretation.
-Meacham achieves an incredible range of colors and emotions in his recitatives, from a seductive whisper to explosive, rage-fuelled shouts.
-Meacham's Giovanni feels dangerous and unpredictable in all the right ways, alternating between sudden violence, (especially in his fight with Masetto and the manhandling of chorus girls in his speedy "Fin ch'han dal vino"), and tenderness; his Act II aria "Deh, vieni alla finestra" was shiveringly beautiful.
+Holding the center of the drama, [Lucas Meachem](/talking-with-singers-lucas-meachem/)'s Don Giovanni is strongly-sung with a finely-wrought interpretation.
+Meachem achieves an incredible range of colors and emotions in his recitatives, from a seductive whisper to explosive, rage-fuelled shouts.
+Meachem's Giovanni feels dangerous and unpredictable in all the right ways, alternating between sudden violence, (especially in his fight with Masetto and the manhandling of chorus girls in his speedy "Fin ch'han dal vino"), and tenderness; his Act II aria "Deh, vieni alla finestra" was shiveringly beautiful.
 His ultimate demise, ingeniously choreographed on a capsized banquet table, was sensational to watch.
-Meacham snarled and raged through Act II’s infamous dinner scene, the perfect foil to Mika Kares' dignified turn as the Commendatore's statue.
+Meachem snarled and raged through Act II's infamous dinner scene, the perfect foil to Mika Kares' dignified turn as the Commendatore's statue.

+> Fang is a true Mozartean, with an alluringly light voice and a great sense of style.

 [Matthew Rose](/scene/people/matthew-rose/)'s Leporello, Don Giovanni's ambivalent sidekick, was equally stellar.
-Rose's burnished bass voice paired nicely with Meacham's baritone.
-Indeed, so easy and playful is their chemistry, Meacham and Rose ought to be cast as a package deal.
+Rose's burnished bass voice paired nicely with Meachem's baritone.
+Indeed, so easy and playful is their chemistry, Meachem and Rose ought to be cast as a package deal.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574035373/media/2019/11/AmandaMajeski_BenBliss_RachelWillisS%C3%B8rensen_DONGIOVANNI_LyricOperaofChicago_397_lb3ibd.jpg){{% /md %}}